-Q. It is correct that anyone coming to New Zealand from Hong Kong does not have to self-isolate?
+Q. It is correct that anyone coming from Hong Kong does not have to self-isolate?

 A. Yes, that is correct.

-Q. If other students in my class who have been in mainland China over the break should I be asking them to do something different, such as self-isolation?
+Q. If I have students attending my class who have been in mainland China over the break should I be asking them to do something different, such as self-isolation?

-A. There is no need to ask other students to self-isolate.
-Students should contact the Health Centre if they have any concerns.
+A. There is no need to ask students to self-isolate.
+If you, or your students, have any concerns they should contact the Health Centre.

-We've asked students to be in touch with Ara if they were in mainland China over the break and many have already made contact with us.
-Our Health Centre team are keeping in touch with a small number of students have contacted us, including some who have chosen to self-isolate.
+We've asked colleagues and students to be in touch with Ara if they were in mainland China over the break and people have been making contact.
+Our Health Centre team are keeping in touch with a small number of colleagues and students have contacted us, including some who have chosen to self-isolate.

-Q. If a student self isolates for 14 days, do they need to come to our Health Centre or see a medical professional to be checked before attending class?
+Q. If a student or colleague self isolates for 14 days, do they need to come to our Health Centre or see a medical professional to be checked before attending class?

-A. Our Health Centre team is in touch with students and these individuals are very aware of the signs and symptoms to look for.
+A. Our Health Centre team is in touch with students and colleagues and these individuals are very aware of the signs and symptoms to look for.
 There is no need for anyone to be checked by the Health Centre before coming to class or to an Ara campus.

-Q. I have a question about potential impact on my study.
-Who do we direct these questions to?
+Q. Students are asking questions about possible impact on their study.
+Who do we direct questions to?

 A. The International Team are speaking with students about any impact on their study.
 Any students with questions or concerns should contact this team, ideally by emailing intadvisor@ara.ac.nz.
-A number of questions related to studies are covered below in this FAQ document.
+Departments will be advised, via Heads of Department, of any students who are impacted by travel restrictions and visa delays.

-Q. If I don't not have a visa yet can I transfer my study to the next semester or year?
+Q. If a student does not have their visa yet are we encouraging them to transfer to the next semester or year, depending on intakes?

-A. The International Team are best to answer student questions about visa status and any impact on course options.
-The best way to contact them is by emailing intedvisors@ara.ac.nz.
+A. We are making this offer available to students where it applies and would be useful to them.
+The International Team are best to answer student questions about visa status and any impact on course options.
+The best way to contact them is by emailing intadvisor@ara.ac.nz.